Indonesian cuisine: Spices and other flavourings

 "Rempah" is the Indonesian word for spice, while "bumbu" is the Indonesian word for a spice mixture or seasoning, and it commonly appears in the names of certain spice mixtures, sauces and seasoning pastes.

 Known throughout the world as the "Spice Islands", the Indonesian islands of Maluku contributed to the introduction of its native spices to world cuisine.
 Spices such as nutmeg or mace, clove, pandan leaves, keluwak and galangal are native to Indonesia.
 It is likely that black pepper, turmeric, lemongrass, shallot, cinnamon, candlenut, coriander and tamarind were introduced from India, while ginger, scallions and garlic were introduced from China.
 Those spices from mainland Asia were introduced early, in ancient times, thus they became integral ingredients in Indonesian cuisine.

 In ancient times, the kingdom of Sunda and the later sultanate of Banten were well known as the world's major producers of black pepper.
 The maritime empires of Srivijaya and Majapahit also benefited from the lucrative spice trade between the spice islands with China and India.
 Later the Dutch East India Company controlled the spice trade between Indonesia and the world.

 Sambal

 The Indonesian fondness for hot and spicy food was enriched when the Spanish introduced chili pepper from the New World to the region in the 16th century.
 After that hot and spicy sambals have become an important part of Indonesian cuisine.

 Indonesia has perhaps the richest variants of sambals.
 In the Indonesian archipelago, there are as many as 300 varieties of sambal.
 The intensity ranges from mild to very hot.
 Sambal evolved into many variants across Indonesia, ones of the most popular is sambal terasi (sambal belacan) and sambal mangga muda (unripe mango sambal).
-Sambal terasi is a combination of chilies, sharp fermented shrimp paste (terasi), tangy lime juice, sugar and salt all pounded up with mortar and pestle.
-Dabu-dabu is North Sulawesi style of sambal with chopped fresh tomato, chili, and lime juice.
+Sambal terasi is a combination of chilies, sharp fermented shrimp paste called terasi, tangy lime juice, sugar and salt all pounded up with mortar and pestle.
+Dabu-dabu is a combined Gorontalo and North Sulawesi style of sambal with chopped fresh tomato, chili, and lime juice.

 Sambal, especially sambal ulek, or sambal terasi can also become a base ingredient for many dishes, such as sambal raja (a dish from Kutai), terong balado, dendeng balado, ayam bumbu rujak, sambal goreng ati, among other things.